Chilean hawk

-The Chilean hawk (Accipiter chilensis) is a bird of prey species belonging to the typical hawks.
+The Chilean hawk (Astur chilensis) is a bird of prey species belonging to the family Accipitridae.
+It was formerly placed in the genus Accipiter.
 It breeds in Andes forests from central Chile and western Argentina south to Tierra del Fuego, from sea level to 2,700 m altitude (though birds are rarely observed above 1,000 m).
 Some winter apparently in the lowlands of NW Argentina.

-It is sometimes considered to be a subspecies of its northern relative the bicolored hawk (A. bicolor), including by the American Ornithological Society and sometimes a distinct species.
+It is sometimes considered to be a subspecies of its northern relative the bicolored hawk (Astur bicolor), including by the American Ornithological Society and sometimes a distinct species.
 The two show differences in habitat preference and have allopatric distributions.
 But the situation is complicated by the subspecies pileatus, which is intermediate in plumage between bicolor and chilensis, and has been variously assigned to either species by those that consider them distinct.

 Description

 The male is 37 to 38 cm long, while the larger female measures 41 to 42 cm.
 The adults have black upperparts, and an ash-grey chest and abdomen with dark barring.
 The throat has longitudinal dark stripes and the undertail is white.
 The uppertail is brown with 5 or 6 dark bands.
 The legs are greenish yellow, and the eyes are yellow.
 The sexes have similar plumage.

 Young birds have browner upperparts with cream fringes to the feathers.
 The paler chest and abdomen have longitudinal stripes.
 The paler uppertail makes the banding more obvious.

 Birds are only vocal during the breeding season.
 While engaging in reproductive activity, its calls do not seem to differ from those of the bicoloured hawk.
 This has at least two rather high-pitched scolding vocalizations: a barking row of keh or kow, and a woodpecker-like faster and accelerating staccato of kek calls.
 These are given near the nest and might announce intruders such as the scientists coming to study the birds.
 A series of higher-pitched kie, given by a definite Chilean hawk under similar circumstances, might replace one of the above, or it might be a distinct type of call.
 Pairmates address each other with a squealing waaah, and a soft clear whistle is apparently used by parents to communicate something to the young.